-Business English is an ever-widening form of teaching English and can be specialized further into aspects such as finance, banking or international.
+Business English is an ever-widening form of teaching English in Vietnam and can be specialized further into aspects such as finance, banking or international.
 This is a very different type of teaching to the standard TEFL classes and as such, if this is an area that you will be working with it is important to make sure that you have the basic business knowledge as well.

 For beginners classes, subjects are relatively basic and do not require specific business knowledge and are instead predominantly common sense, ranging from aspects such as :

 - How to give a presentation

 - How to network effectively in English etc.

 At this level, students are usually taught on a small class basis and the textbook offers the structure and content.

 However, for intermediate and advanced business English students, there is often a need for one on one classes, with the depth of topics being much more varied and requiring either some former knowledge of business or the dedication of the teacher to research the material prior to teaching it to students.
 Subjects at this level may include: